-We’re Taykobon, your home for reviews of manga and light novels.
-Be sure to follow us on twitter@taykobon for more updates and to get the latest happenings!
-We strive to provide timely coverage of manga and light novel releases, for a listing of every review we’ve written you can check here.
-For more info about Taykobon, please check here.
+For more reviews, keep an eye on AniTAY as well as Taykobon, your home for reviews of manga and light novels.
+You can also follow us on twitter @taykobon for more updates!
 If you’ve read this work or have any questions or comments, we would love the hear from you in the comments below!

 *Copy provided for Taykobon by publisher.

-If you enjoyed this review, you may like these reviews as well:
+If you enjoyed this review, you should check out these: